JeetPatel301095/EE-629-IOT/IOTProject629/README.md

 Basic Requirements to run the Project:
 1) LED connected to PI through pin 18
 2) PI and other computer connected on the same network.
-3) IP address of PI is to be known to access the website
+3) IP address of PI is to be known to access the website.
 4) Need Node.js, npm packages and Python Interpreter installed.

 Before Starting the server: